Laurel Thatcher Ulrich: Summary

 In Section 10, Ulrich discusses the importance of women in field agriculture, as characterized by Martha's garden and her records of the flowers and vegetables she planted in her time.
 As Martha grows older, her diary recounts fewer births.
 Ulrich hypothesizes that this decrease in births is due to another midwife taking over Ballard's work.

 Other work

-In January 2017, Ulrich's book A House Full of Females: Plural Marriage and Women's Rights in Early Mormonism, was released.
+In January 2017, Ulrich's book A House Full of Females: Plural Marriage and Women's Rights in Early Mormonism, 1835-1870, was released.
 This text explores Mormon women living in Utah during the 19th century who had entered into plural marriages.
 Ulrich argues that this system was both complicated and empowering for the women in these relationships.

+In 2001, Ulrich wrote The Age of Homespun: Objects and Stories in the Creation of an American Myth, published by Alfred Knopf.
+Historian John Demos praises the book in his review, "Venturing off in a new and highly original direction, she has put physical objects ― mainly but not entirely textiles ― at the center of her inquiry.
+The result is, among other things, an exemplary response to a longstanding historians' challenge ― to treat objects, no less than writings, as documents that speak to us from and about the past."

 Personal life

 While she was an undergraduate student, she married Gael Ulrich, now emeritus professor of chemical engineering at the University of New Hampshire.
 Together they had five children: Karl (b.
 1960), Melinda (b.
 1963), Nathan (b.
 1964), Thatcher (b.
 1969), and Amy (b.
 1975).